Bachelor of Environmental Science/Bachelor of Marine Science and Management

 About this course

-This four-year full-time (or part-time equivalent) combined degree brings together the terrestrial aspects of environmental management with marine science and management.
+This combined degree brings together the terrestrial aspects of environmental management with marine science and management.
 It aims to produce graduates who can manage the environment for future generations.
-The degree focuses on building scientific knowledge and practical skills in land and water management, and flora and fauna conservation, as well as having an emphasis on field training in a range of tropical and subtropical coastal and marine environments.
+The degree focuses on building scientific knowledge and practical skills in land and water management, and flora and fauna conservation, as well as an emphasis on field training in a range of tropical and subtropical coastal and marine environments.

 Careers in environmental science include national parks and protected area management, environmental protection, waste management, environmental impact assessment and monitoring, environmental education and interpretation, sustainable forestry, fisheries management, aquaculture, ecotourism, land/river/coast care programs; and in environmental science research.
 Careers in marine science include as a consultant, marine park planner, marine biologist and ecologist, marine reserve officer, aqua-culturalists, fisheries manager, project officer, technical officer, state coordinator; and in marine research.